digitalservicebund/digitalcheck-dito/README.md

 ### DIY

-If you're familiar with deploying node applications, the built-in server is production-ready.

-Make sure to deploy the output of `npm run build`
+The built-in server is production-ready.
+If you are deploying manually, make sure to deploy the output of `npm run build`:

 - `build/`
 - `public/build/`